garden-io/garden/docs/reference/providers/kubernetes.md

 ### `environments[].providers[].resources`
 [environments](#environments) > [providers](#environments[].providers[]) > resources

-Resource requests and limits for the in-cluster builder and container registry (which are automatically installed and used when buildMode is 'cluster-docker' or 'kaniko').
+Resource requests and limits for the in-cluster builder, container registry and code sync service. (which are automatically installed and used when `buildMode` is `cluster-docker` or `kaniko`).

 | Type | Required |
 | ---- | -------- |